**This post contains affiliate links and the publisher may be compensated if you make a purchase after clicking on these links.**

 As mentioned above, all the effort is to present a low monthly price, a (relatively) low down payment amount, and tell everyone the term of the lease.
 The other items that are often placed in the legal/disclosures view include the included miles, price per additional mile, the security deposit amount (if any), a reminder that all taxes and fees are excluded from quoted figures, and other legalese.
 But here’s some of the things you don’t see:

-• Gross (or Net) Capitalized Cost (Cap Cost)
+- Gross (or Net) (Cap Cost)

-• Acquisition Fee (since this is charged by the lessor, this is presumably included in the Cash Due at Signing – but you need to ask to confirm)
+- (since this is charged by the lessor, this is presumably included in the Cash Due at Signing – but you need to ask to confirm)

-• Purchase Option Exercise Fee or Disposition Fee
+- Purchase Option Exercise Fee or

-• Dealer Documentation Fee (since this is a manufacturer’s ad, they don’t know what each dealer charges)
+- Dealer Documentation Fee (since this is a manufacturer’s ad, they don’t know what each dealer charges)

 Without these key items – the money factor, the cap cost, and the residual value, you really have no idea how they are getting to the monthly payment advertised.
 Rest assured that the math will work out – but that doesn’t mean that the deal is a good one.
 Besides the simplicity of advertising a lease, manufacturers and dealers also like it because they are able to hide the most important items.